httptoolkit/httptoolkit-server/README.md

 ## Contributing

-Come help make HTTP Toolkit better for everybody.
-If you're intending to add new interceptors, change/fix existing interceptor behaviour (but not their UI) or reconfigure how the underlying proxy server is set up, then you're in the right place :+1:.
+If you want to add new interceptors, change/fix existing interceptor behaviour (but not their UI) or reconfigure how the underlying proxy server is set up, then you're in the right place :+1:.

 To get started: